 How do you recognise the onset of lymphoedema?

 Swelling is usually the first sign, sometimes intermittently in the arms and legs.
 This means that you may have one arm / leg looking or feeling bigger than the other.
-You may not recognise swelling immediately, but perhaps notice a ‘tightness’ of the skin, heaviness, aching and skin temperature changes.
+You may not recognise swelling immediately.
+However, you may notice a ‘tightness’ of the skin, heaviness, aching and skin temperature changes.
 You might also notice your clothing, jewellery or watch is becoming tighter.

 Who is at risk of developing lymphoedema?

-You’ll have an increased risk of developing lymphoedema of the legs or groin areas if you’ve had surgery and radiotherapy for the treatment of cancer of the prostate, bowel or reproductive systems.
-Women who have undergone surgery and radiotherapy for treatment of breast cancer are particularly susceptible to lymphoedema of the arm.
+There’s an increased risk of developing lymphoedema if you’ve had surgery and radiotherapy for the treatment of cancer of the prostate, bowel or reproductive systems.
+This means that women who have undergone surgery and radiotherapy for treatment of breast cancer are particularly susceptible to lymphoedema of the arm.
 Sometimes the adjacent chest wall on the affected side can also be prone to lymphoedema.
 (Note – swelling in the first year post cancer treatment does not always progress to lymphoedema.)

 There is a type of lymphoedema that is inherited.
 This is called Primary Lymphoedema, and while rare, its symptoms, physical effects and approach to treatments are the same.

 What do you do if you have swelling?

 Seek medical advice promptly and ask for a referral to a qualified lymphoedema therapist if you have any concerns.

-Lymphoedema can be treated and managed to improve both function and quality of life; though there is no cure.
-Early treatment has been shown to improve function and minimise ongoing complications.
+Lymphoedema can be treated and managed to improve both function and quality of life; but there is no cure.
+However, early treatment has been shown to improve function and minimise ongoing complications.